 Arctia villica is single brooded, with moths flying from may until about august.
 After reproducing, the next generation of caterpillars will overwinter, waiting for the next spring before emerging as moths.
 The larvae may develop slowly in captivity and patience is required to rear them.
 The caterpillars are brown and hairy, with a wine red head capsule.

-The females are quite apathic and would rather wait for a male, they don’t move that much.
-Males are a bit more nervous.
+The females are à little apathic and would rather wait for a male, they don’t move that much.
+Males are a bit more nervous and are quite eager to fly.
 These moths cannot feed and will only live for a short while.

 Video impression of the moth: